Mpox

 Clay County Public Health Center announced the first confirmed case of mpox in its jurisdiction on September 30, 2022.
 Kansas City, Missouri announced its first case of mpox on June 18.

-On July 23, the World Health Organization declared the mpox outbreak to be a global health emergency.
-As of August 2, 83 countries are experiencing a mpox outbreak.
+On July 23, 2022 the World Health Organization declared the mpox outbreak to be a global health emergency.
+As of August 2022, 83 countries were experiencing a mpox outbreak.

 How is mpox spread?